reach-sh/reach-lang/docs-md/src/tut.md

 ---

 Why does Alice win slightly less than Bob when she wins?
-She has to pay to deploy the contract, because she calls `acc.deploy` in her frontend.
+She has to pay to deploy the contract, because she publishes the first message in her frontend.
-The [guide section on deployment](##guide-deploymode) discusses how to avoid this difference.
 :::

 Alice is doing okay - if she keeps this up, she'll make a fortune on _Rock, Paper, Scissors!_!